sparkflows/sparkflows-docs/docs/hpe/admin-guide/troubleshooting.rst

     spark.hadoop.fs.s3a.committer.name=directory
     spark.hadoop.fs.s3a.committer.magic.enabled=true

-or you can pass below parameter from workflow execute page too
+or you can pass below parameter from workflow execute page inside ``Conf`` value:

 ::